sekulovskin/research-archive-masters-thesis/README.md

     - `jref-example.R`

-    (there is no output saved from this script in the `Output` folder, you can see the results directly in the console)
+    (there is no output saved from this script in the `Output` folder, you can see the results directly from the console)

  - **5.simulation:**